-The Department’s Airports Division’s main role and responsibilities includes the formulation and implementation of Irish airports policy, the corporate governance of the three State airports and the administration of a number of financial support schemes for the regional airports and regional air services serving those airports.
+The main role and responsibilities of the Airports Division include the formulation and implementation of Irish Airports Policy, corporate governance of daa and Shannon Group, the administration of a number of financial support schemes for the regional airports and regional air services serving those airports.
 The overall objective is the sustainable development of airports to ensure appropriate levels of connectivity to support Ireland’s economic and social goals in line with the National Aviation Policy

 Specific objectives are to:

-- Facilitate the optimum structure that will ensure a strong network of State Airports.
+- Facilitate the optimum structure to ensure strong network of airports.

 Other functions currently being carried out by Airports Division include:

-Chairing the bi-annual National Facilitation (FAL) Committee which comprises key stakeholders in the aviation sector with the overall aim of improving the passenger experience at our airports and ensuring implementation of the FAL programme.
+- Chairing the bi-annual National Facilitation (FAL) Committee which comprises key stakeholders in the aviation sector with the overall aim of improving the passenger experience at our airports and ensuring implementation of the FAL programme.

 - A Core Airport Management Operational Expenditure Subvention (OPEX) Scheme

-- A Public Service Obligation (PSO) Air Services Scheme operating between Kerry and Dublin Airports and between Donegal and Dublin Airports.
+- Public Service Obligation (PSO) Air Services Scheme operating between Kerry and Dublin Airports and between Donegal and Dublin Airports.

 All funding of regional airports by the State must comply with EU Guidelines on State Aid to airports and airlines.